 You can simply restart the user story and resume working on it.
 If you need to submit another pull request to patch the feature, you can continue with step 4.

-Pivotal Tracker provides a great way to track team velocity.
+Pivotal Tracker provides a great way to track project progress and team velocity.
 This helps in determining when a big feature will be shipped.
 As much as we like to use GitHub for everything, Pivotal Tracker integrates nicely with them (they recently launched this integration!) which improves traceability from feature to implementation.

 Additionally, Pivotal Tracker also integrates nicely with Slack, which we use to communicate with each other.
 This integration makes it easy to keep track of comments and notifications we need to address.